proycon/folia/docs/source/relation_annotation.rst

 .. seealso::

-    For more complex many-to-many relations, see :ref:`complexrelation_annotation`, an extension of the current annotation type.
+    For more complex many-to-many relations, see :ref:`spanrelation_annotation`, an extension of the current annotation type.

 Translations
 ---------------

-relation Annotation and :ref:`complexrelation_annotation` are an excellent tool for specifying translations.
+relation Annotation and :ref:`spanrelation_annotation` are an excellent tool for specifying translations.
 For situations in which relations seem overkill, a simple multi-document mechanism is available.
 This mechanism is based purely on convention: It assumes that structural elements that are translations simply share the same ID.
 This approach is quite feasible when used on higher-level structural elements, such as divisions, paragraphs, events or entries.